aristidesnakos/POSE/kanjimon-memory-palace.md

 - renderPerson is essentially a static version of the renderPlayer function, but with a blue cap.
 - Replicate the environment exactly as I have instructed you to do so.
 - All of the Kanji must be rendered.
+- Ensure the hint font is #F43D37.
+- Also ensure the Kanji counter and toggle are outside and top of the game area.

 The application itself has the following background style:
 ```